pangz-lab/ng-cloudflare-turnstile/projects/ng-cloudflare-turnstile/README.md

 }
 ```

-These class adn callbacks gives you more flexibility when widget is configured to be rendered manually.
+These class and callbacks gives you more flexibility when widget is configured to be rendered manually.

 <br>
 <br>